vmglynn/PanamaTEP_CBASS/README.md

 * "Oxidative metabolism" : R scripts for lipid peroxidation (LPO) and non-enzymatic total antioxidant capacity (TAC) models, alongside the associated data

 #### Questions
-If you have questions about the scripts please contact Victoria Marie Glynn (victoria.glynn@mail.mcgill.ca).
+If you have questions about the scripts please contact Dr. Victoria Marie Glynn (victoria.glynn@mail.mcgill.ca).